RealWagmi/anon-integration-guide/projects/bybit/README.md

 - Long 1 BTC with USDT on the June 2025 delivery market
 - Long 1 BTC on BTC:USDT-250926

-**IMPORTANT:** If you specify a leverage (5x, 10x, etc) or a margin mode (cross, isolated) for your order, the specified leverage and margin mode will be applied to the whole position and account, respectively, and not just to the amount you are adding/removing.
-This is because on Bybit the leverage is applied at the market level and the margin mode is applied at the whole account level.
+**IMPORTANT:** If you specify a leverage (5x, 10x, etc) for your order, the specified leverage will be applied to the whole position, and not just to the amount you are adding/removing.
+This is because on Bybit the leverage is applied at the market level.
+The margin, instead, is applied at the account level, so be careful when specifying a different margin mode than the current one, because the change will be applied to all of your open positions.

 ### Futures - Leverage and margin